-Invent for the Planet is an Intensive Design Experience which engages students at universities around the world and tasks them with solving some of the world’s most pressing problems in just 48 hours.
+Invent for the Planet is an Intensive Design Experience which engages students at more than 40 universities around the world and tasks them with solving some of the world’s most pressing problems in just 48 hours.

 Led by Texas A&M University, students work in local teams to develop and present possible solutions to challenges such as food security, waste management, energy consumption, and flooding.

-In 2018 Swansea was one of just 14 universities worldwide invited to participate in the inaugural event and in 2019 a team from Swansea was selected to participate in the IFTP Grand Final in Texas.
+Swansea is the only UK university invited to participate and in 2019 a Swansea team took 3rd place in the IFTP Grand Final in Texas.